The Shack

 Later, I became interested in VHF/UHF contesting.
-ARRL’s “Limited Rover” category works within the 6m, 2m, 1.25m, and 70cm bands, or 51, 144, 232, and 432 MHz.
-Bringing my old FT-857D out of the box was easily the least expensive way for me to get into VHF/UHF contesting.
-I still need a 222MHz transverter to maximize my success, but the FT-857D has my foot in the door!
-An additional benefit to having it reinstalled: It can serve as a back-up radio for either of the other two, with the exception of D-STAR capability.
+ARRL’s “Limited Rover” category works within the 6m, 2m, 1.25m, and 70cm bands; or 50, 144, 222, and 432 MHz.
+Bringing my old FT-857D out of retirement was easily the least expensive way for me to get into VHF/UHF contesting.
+It can serve as a back-up radio for either of my other two radios (except for D-STAR capability).
+This photo also shows its transverter function, a feature that almost no other mobile rigs have!

 Let’s face it: Most of our friends, family, and acquaintances are NOT into ham radio.
 When convoying in separate cars, it’s fairly convenient to just use cell phones for short discussions.
-But, for three or more cars, the ability to have group discussions or convey directions is fantastic.
-That’s where the General Mobile Radio Service (GMRS) band shines.
-GMRS shares some frequencies with the Family Radio Service (FRS) bands.
-However, GMRS allows the use of external antennas and more power, which greatly extends the range of communication.
-I have a Midland MXT275, which features an “all-in-handset” control head.
+For three or more cars, the ability to have group discussions or convey directions via radio is fantastic!
+That’s where the General Mobile Radio Service (GMRS) shines.
+I have a Midland MXT275 with an “all-in-handset” control head and 15W transmit power.
+I have a second MXT275 that I can mount in my wife’s or daughter’s car when we travel in separate vehicles.
+The second radio saw heavy use when I helped move my daughter home from Florida.

-My “antenna farm” has become complex enough to warrant its own page.
+My antenna farm is the second area that I have not yet shared.
 Feel free to learn more about my growing list of antennas on this page.
-There, you will see how I cover frequencies ranging from 3.5 MHz to 928 MHz using FM, SSB, and digital voice modes.
-Oh, I cannot forget about the cellular signal amplifier!
-That extends my cellular coverage and Internet connection while on long trips.
+There, you will see how I cover frequencies ranging from 3.5 MHz to 450 MHz and beyond using FM, SSB, and digital modes.
 Some have said that all of these antennas have blown my “Stealth GTI” appearance.
-It recently dawned on me that perhaps my setup is so “stealth” that it’s becoming difficult to see a car beneath my communications station. 😉
+It has occurred to me that perhaps my setup is so “stealth” that it’s becoming difficult to see a hot hatch beneath my communications station. 😉 I’ve always used “stealth” to describe my car as being more than it appears.
+In this case, it’s hard to imagine this communications station being as quick as it is… 400 horsepower-quick! 🙂

-The photo album below may show installation details that were not evident above, namely the 100-Ah lithium battery that I built and its DC-DC charger, both of which enable me to run my transceivers for extended periods while parked.
-I’ve shared details about the battery on my 12V power distribution network page.
+The equipment list below may show details that are not evident above, namely the 4kWh lithium battery and its DC-DC charger, both of which enable me to run my transceivers for extended periods while parked.
+I’ve shared details about the battery on my 12V power distribution page.
 I have addressed the physical attributes of the electronics panel on a separate page, too.
 All are complex enough to warrant their own pages.
 Feel free to ask any questions about my rather unusual setup.
 See a video presentation on my YouTube channel.

 Calling Mars,